michel-meneses/baba-players/README.md

 This app's architecture is divided into three main layers, which have their own responsibilities:

-- Domain Layer: responsible for modeling the domain and the problem to be solved by this app.
+* Domain layer: responsible for modeling the domain and the problem to be solved by this app.
-- Data Layer: responsible for implementing the data management functionalities used by the domain layer.
+* Data layer: responsible for implementing the data management functionalities used by the domain layer.
-- Presentation layer: responsible for receiving the user input, passing it to the domain layer, and presenting its output to the user.
+* Presentation layer: responsible for receiving the user input, passing it to the domain layer, and presenting its output to the user.

-For a more in-depth discussion about the Clean Architecture, please visit: [](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)
+For a more in-depth discussion about the Clean Architecture, please visit: https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html

 ## Installation and Use

-Just open the index.html file using your favorite browser (that's it, no need of package managers, or any other tools)!
+Just open the *index.html* file using your favorite browser (that's it, no need of package managers, or any other tools)!

 ## Disclaimer

 The goal of this project is to highlight the architecture of a SPA implemented in vanilla Javascript.
 That's why its scope is so small.
 Naturally, in a real production scenario, such a small project wouldn't need such a robust architecture.
 However, medium to large applications can definitely benefit from it.

-Also, it is worth to mention the UI is not the focus of this project (I know, that's pretty obvious once you launch the app).
-Please, feel free to submit a PR in case you wanna contribute to improving this project, especially its UI! :)
+Also, it's worth to mention the UI is not the focus of this project (I know, that's pretty obvious once you launch the app).
+Please, feel free to submit a PR in case you want to contribute to improving this project, especially its UI! :smile:

 ## License